Switching Game of Backward Stochastic Differential Equations and Associated System of Obliquely Reflected Backward Stochastic Differential Equations: Existence of an adapted solution to the associated RBSDE

 will have a limit $(Y,Z, K, L)$, which solves RBSDE (\ref{RBSDEi}).

 For this purpose, it is crucial to prove that the penalty term is bounded in some suitable sense.
 Then we are naturally led to compute

-using It\^o-Tanaka's formula, as done in Hu and Tang~\cite{HuTang}.
+using It\^o-Meyer's formula, as done in \cite{HuTang}.
 However, in our present situation, the additional term $K^n$ appears in RBSDE (\ref{penalized}), which gives rise to a serious difficulty to derive the bound of $L^n$ in the preceding procedure.
-In what follows, we shall use the respresentation result for $Y^n$ in the preceding theorem to get around the difficulty.
+In what follows, we shall use the representation result for $Y^n$ of Proposition~\ref{representation} to get around the difficulty.